PRJ666-2020/catbreedrecognitionapp/README.md

   <li>Issues: <a href="https://github.com/creativetimofficial/vue-argon-design-system/issues">Github Issues Page</a></li>
 </ul>

+<h2 id="reporting-issues">Reporting Issues</h2>

+<p>We use GitHub Issues as the official bug tracker for the Vue Argon Design System.
+Here are some advices for our users that want to report an issue:</p>

 <ol>
   <li>Make sure that you are using the latest version of the Vue Argon Design System.
 Check the CHANGELOG from your copy on our <a href="https://www.creative-tim.com">website</a>.</li>